 In 2020, the LD SIG will provide up to five grants worth 40,000 yen each to current SIG members.
 (Note that the number of grants awarded may change due to budget restrictions and the number of viable applications.)

 Members may apply for the following grant categories:

 1. Conference participation (PanSIG, JALT CALL, International JALT Conferences)

-There is no set number of grants for each grant category.
+There is no set number of grants for conference participation and project.
+Maximum 1 research grant is awarded.
 All applications will be judged on merit according to the same grant selection criteria (see below).
 Research and project grants can be submitted by individuals or groups (including local LD SIG Get Together groups); in the case of group submissions all group members must be current SIG members.

 Applications for conference participation and research grants are restricted to members who do not receive institutional funding.
 Applications for project grants are open to all members.
 While members may apply for more than one grant category, members can only be awarded one grant per year.
 Past grant awardees are eligible to make future grant applications, however previous receipt of a grant may be taken into account during the selection process.

 As a condition of receiving a grant, all grant awardees (conference/research/project) must write a piece for the SIG’s newsletter, Learning Learning.
 For further details, please see the Grant Recipients’ Obligations page.

 Conference participation grant awardees will receive their grant during the actual conference which they have been supported to attend, typically during the LD SIG forum.
 Research and project grant awardees will receive their grant within roughly one month of announcement of the grant recipients.